Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression: Benchmark Design

 To further investigate the attention dynamics that might explain the task-specific sensitivities to KV cache compression, we analyzed the cumulative attention score distributions, as illustrated in \cref{fig:attention_distributions_comparison}.
 Figure~\ref{fig:attention_distributions_comparison}(a) depicts the overall attention distribution, which includes the initial sink tokens~\cite{streamingllm}.
 In this view, both long-context and arithmetic tasks demonstrate a very similar pattern: a steep initial rise where the top 1\% of tokens capture over 60\% of the total attention mass.
 This highlights the predominant role of sink tokens in attracting attention, regardless of the specific task.

 However, a more distinct pattern emerges when these initial sink tokens (specifically, the first four tokens) are excluded from the analysis, as shown in \cref{fig:attention_distributions_comparison}(b).
 Within the remaining non-sink tokens, the attention distribution for arithmetic tasks becomes notably more diffuse, with a slower accumulation of attention mass.
-For instance, the top 20\% of non-sink tokens in arithmetic cover only about 37\% of the attention within their own non-sink group.
-In contrast, long-context's non-sink tokens exhibit a relatively more concentrated attention profile, where the top 20\% of its non-sink tokens capture approximately 61.5\% of the attention within their non-sink set.
 This divergence suggests that while sink tokens provide a common, strong attentional anchor, the subsequent distribution of attention across task-relevant (non-sink) tokens varies.
 The more diffuse attention in arithmetic's non-sink tokens implies a reliance on a broader set of contextual cues for its structured reasoning, potentially making it more vulnerable when compression begins to impact these non-sink tokens.

-These detailed analyses of attention distributions ( \cref{fig:main} and \cref{fig:attention_distributions_comparison}) reveal that LLMs engage different contextual information and attention strategies when performing long-context tasks versus tasks requiring fundamental abilities such as arithmetic reasoning.
+These detailed analyses of attention distributions (\cref{fig:main} and \cref{fig:attention_distributions_comparison}) reveal that LLMs engage different contextual information and attention strategies when performing long-context tasks versus tasks requiring fundamental abilities such as arithmetic reasoning.
 This highlights the necessity of evaluating KV cache compression beyond long-range dependencies to specifically assess its impact on diverse fundamental capabilities, owing to their distinct attentional mechanisms.